this-is-angular/angular-guides/software-architecture/reactive-programming.md

 - `takeWhile` when you want to unsubscribe based on an event in the observable pipeline
 - `takeUntil` when you want to unsubscribe based on another event
-- `filte`r to filter out events based on their value
+- `filter` to filter out events based on their value
 - [Learn RxJS: Filtering operators](https://www.learnrxjs.io/operators/filtering/)

 ### Building your own observable